Categories

 Economy:

-The modern economy also claims to be scientific and is based on ideas from the Enlightenment.
-Whether it is about the “free economy”, “free trade” or the socialist planned economy, the materialistic guidelines for this were given in the 18th and 19th centuries.
+Modern economics also claims to be scientifically correct.
+It is still based on ideas from the Age of Enlightenment and the 19th century.
+Whether we are talking about the "free economy", "free trade" or the socialist planned economy, the materialistic guidelines for this were laid down in the 18th and 19th centuries and sometimes elevated to the status of natural laws.

 Today, some economists advocate these ideas just as dogmatically as beliefs.
 This includes the conviction that modern economies with free trade and unhindered capital movements are able to guarantee ideal conditions on our planet.